Hawaiki expands US point-of-presence to Seattle

 “The reason organisations like Hawaiki establish a presence with the Westin Building Exchange is due to the availability of multiple, cost-effective connectivity options and direct access to all major carriers and cloud providers, located in our building.”

 Recently, Hawaiki partnered with Connectivity-as-a-Service firm PacketFabric.
-The agreement allows Hawaiki to use PacketFabric’s network to expand capacity to more than 150 data centres across the United States and Europe.
+The agreement allows Hawaiki to use PacketFabric’s network to expand capacity to more than 150 data centers across the United States and Europe.